ramkirant/java8/README.md

                                   .collect(Collectors.toList());
 ```
 ### Functional Interfaces
 An interface having exactly one abstract method annotated with **@FunctionalInterface** annotation is a functional interface.
+This abstract method is called as function descriptor.
 Functional interfaces can have default or static methods.
 There are three types of functional Interfaces
 #### Predicate
 A Predicate has a single public method **test**.
 Example of a predicate
 ```java